Miriam-GS/2627-PlantsVsZombies/enunciados/practica1/practica1_en.md

 - The application must allow commands written in lower-case letters, upper-case letters or a mixture of the two.
 - Plants can be identified either by their initial or by their full name, so the options are: `[p]eashooter`, `[s]unflower`
 - Commands can be identified either by their initial or by the full command name, so the options are `[a]dd`, `[n]one`, `[l]ist`, `[h]elp`, `[e]xit`.
-- An empty command is identified with the `none` commmand that causes the game to skip to the *game action* phase of the control loop without performing any user action.
+- An empty command is identified with the `none` command that causes the game to skip to the *game action* phase of the control loop without performing any user action.
 - If a command is badly written, doesn't exist or can't be executed, an error message is displayed.
 - After a command that doesn't change the state of the game (including a command that results in an error), after printing any output (or error message) to the screen, the game loop skips the phases *Game Action*, *Update* and *Draw* (so a textual representation of the state of the game is **not** displayed), moving straight to the *User Action* phase.
 - After the `reset` command, the game loop skips the phases *Game Action* and *Update* and moves straight to the *Draw* phase.